cncf/tag-contributor-strategy/website/content/about/working-groups/mentoring.md

 {{% blocks/section color="dark" %}}

 Mentoring Working Group is a group of people who focus on mentorship initiatives to encourage the adoption of cloud native computing.
-Our mission is to provide opportunities for new contributors to work on CNCF projects with experienced mentorship, which helps to promote growth and sustainability of projects.
-We also provide support and advice to CNCF projects around mentorship initiatives.
+Our mission is to provide opportunities for new contributors to work on CNCF projects with experienced mentorship, which helps promote project growth and sustainability.
+We also offer support and advice to CNCF projects around mentorship initiatives.

 {{% /blocks/section %}}